Anton Ažbe: Biography

-It is not clear how much of the "Wolf's myth" is real; the "great Slovene painter" did not emerge and Ažbe complained that all Slovene students, apart from faithful Matej Sternen, were leaving the school too early, preferring absolute freedom to the benefits of professional training.
+It is not clear how much of the "Wolf's myth" is real; the "great Slovene painter" did not emerge, and Ažbe complained that all Slovene students, apart from faithful Matej Sternen, were leaving the school too early, preferring absolute freedom to the benefits of professional training.

-In 1892 Vesel and Rihard Jakopič offered Ažbe the informal job of examining and correcting the students' paintings.
+In 1892, Vesel and Rihard Jakopič offered Ažbe the informal job of examining and correcting the students' paintings.
 The seven clients rented a study room and paid Ažbe for fixing their homework.
-Two months later, an inflow of new clients allowed Ažbe to rent his own premises, starting the Ažbe School.
+Two months later, an inflow of new clients allowed Ažbe to rent his own premises, thus starting the Ažbe School.

-After a brief stay on Türkenstrasse the school relocated to its permanent base at 16, Georgenstrasse in Schwabing (the building was destroyed by an allied air raid in July 1944).
-Later Ažbe rented another building for the school classes and moved into his private workshop (also in Georgenstrasse).
+After a brief stay on Türkenstrasse, the school relocated to its permanent base at 16, Georgenstrasse in Schwabing (the building was destroyed by an allied air raid in July 1944).
+Later, Ažbe rented another building for the school classes and moved into his private workshop (also in Georgenstrasse).

 The school was never short of students, with a normal complement reaching 80.
 The total number of Ažbe alumni stands at around 150.
-Some, notably Alexej von Jawlensky, Matej Sternen and Marianne von Werefkin attended the school for nearly a decade.
+Some, notably Alexej von Jawlensky, Matej Sternen, and Marianne von Werefkin, attended the school for nearly a decade.
 Ažbe remained the sole instructor, except for a brief period in 1899–1900 when he hired Igor Grabar as an assistant.
-Long-established competitors, the Munich Academy and the Imperial Academy of Arts in Saint Petersburg, recognized Ažbe school and recommended it as a preparatory or "refreshment" course.
+Long-established competitors, the Munich Academy and the Imperial Academy of Arts in Saint Petersburg, recognized the Ažbe School and recommended it as a preparatory, or "refreshment", course.

-In 1904 Ažbe, a lifelong smoker, developed throat cancer and by the spring of 1905 he could hardly swallow food.
+In 1904, Ažbe, a lifelong smoker, developed throat cancer and by the spring of 1905, he could hardly swallow food.
 Matej Sternen noted that the feeling of near death was obvious to all witnesses.
-Ažbe agreed to a surgery that passed without immediate complications, but on 5 or 6 August 1905 Ažbe died.
+Ažbe agreed to a surgery that passed without immediate complications, but on 5 or 6 August 1905, Ažbe died.

-The public transformed a sad but ordinary and expected event into a melodramatic urban legend.
+The public had transformed a sad but ordinary and expected event into a melodramatic urban legend.
 Leonhard Frank, who studied with Ažbe in 1904, reproduced the legend in Links, wo das Herz ist (1952): "Nobody ever saw his paintings.
 Nobody knew if he ever painted at all.
 Nobody knew his past.
 One chilly December night, intoxicated with cognac, he fell asleep in the snow.
 He was found dead in the morning.
 Nobody knew where he had come from."
 A similar story was retold by Mikhail Shemyakin.

 The school of Anton Ažbe survived its founder and existed until the onset of World War I.